tcarrio/blogish/README.md

 - [GitHub Pages]
 - [Zola Deploy Action]
 - [Zola After Dark Theme]
+- [Direnv]
-- [Devenv]
+- [Nix]

 [Zola] is a static site generator written in Rust which provides the bulk of functionality in this blog.
 Zola has many themes available, in my case I'm using the [Zola After Dark Theme].
 The repository is kept very minimal since I'm utilizing [Git] submodules to reference the external repository.

 [GitHub Actions] is utilized for deploying to [GitHub Pages].
 The [Zola Deploy Action] provides a simple way to configure CI jobs to execute.
 In my case, I am able to build for PRs and publish in `main`.

-[Devenv] makes it simple across systems to quickly start up a shell with a Zola executable in the path and everything else it needs.
+[Nix] makes it simple across systems to quickly start up a shell with a Zola executable in the path and everything else it needs.

 ## develop

-I'm going to assume you're me and have Devenv installed because I'm the only real consumer of said repository so if I'm not me then something has gone horribly wrong.
+I'm going to assume you're me and have [Nix] and [Direnv] installed because I'm the only real consumer of said repository so if I'm not me then something has gone horribly wrong.
 Tag along.

 ```bash
 nix develop